Central Leather Research Institute

 Central Leather Research Institute or CLRI is the world's largest leather research institute in terms of research papers and patents.
 The institute located in Chennai, Tamil Nadu was founded on 24 April 1948 as a constituent laboratory under the Council of Scientific and Industrial Research.

 History

 Soon after India attained independence in 1947, the first government of the country led by Jawaharlal Nehru focused on industrialisation.
 As a part of that, several research laboratories and institutes, such as National Physical Laboratory in New Delhi, National Chemical Laboratory in Pune, National Metallurgical Laboratory in Jamshedpur, Fuel Research Institute in Dhanbad, Central Glass and Ceramic Research Institute in Kolkata, were set up across the country.
-On 24 April 1948, the then Central Minister of Industry and Supply Dr. Syama Prasad Mookerjee laid the foundation stone in the Guindy region of Chennai.
+On 24 April 1948, the then Central Minister of Industry and Supply Syama Prasad Mookerjee laid the foundation stone in the Guindy region of Chennai.
 Madras State awarded 75 acre to the Council of Scientific and Industrial Research and ₹4000 towards expenses for levelling the land and making it suitable for building construction.